robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

    COPY MultiStage.csproj .
    ```

    This says "copy the dependencies manifest file from my machine to the current directory in the image."
-In Node, this is the project.json file.
-In Python this is the requirements.txt file.
+In .NET, this is the `*.csproj` file and the `*.sln` file if it exists.
+In Node.js, this is the `project.json` file.
+In Python, this is the `requirements.txt` file.
+In Java, this is the pom file.

 5. Add this line: